juyingnan/vccf/README.md

 **Vascular Common Coordinate Framework Visualization - Epithelial Cells**

-These interactive plots show the 3D view of the skin and the distribution of p53, DDB2 and Ki67 positive epithelial cells and distance to the skin surface.
+These interactive plots show the 3D view of the skin and the distribution of p53, DDB2 and Ki67 positive epidermis cells and distance to the skin surface.

 External link to the 3D view for epithelial cells: